Fujita388/HOSVD/README.md

-# Using HOSVD(Higher-Order SVD) for Tucker decompostion
+# Using HOSVD(Higher-Order SVD) for data-approximation of Tic-Tac-Toe AI